nf-core/configs/docs/ku_sund_dangpu.md

 mkdir -p $NXF_TEMP
 ```

-Finally, download and test the pipeline of choice using the `-profile ku_sund_dangpu`.

 ## How to run a pipeline with institution profile

-To test a pipeline, use the `-profile test` and specify `--outdir`.
+To download and test a pipeline for the first time, use the `-profile test` and specify `--outdir`.
+It is a good practice to use the pipeline version with specifying `-r` each time you run a pipeline.

 For example to run rnaseq:
 ```
-nextflow run nf-core/rnaseq -profile test,ku_sund_dangpu --outdir <name-of-output-directory>
+nextflow run nf-core/rnaseq -r 3.8.1 -profile test,ku_sund_dangpu --outdir <name-of-output-directory>
 ```

 To run a pipeline:
 ```
-nextflow run nf-core/rnaseq -profile ku_sund_dangpu --outdir <name-of-output-directory>
+nextflow run nf-core/rnaseq  -r 3.8.1 -profile ku_sund_dangpu --outdir <name-of-output-directory>
 ```

 ## Notes